Intensive Diabetes Management

 When embarking on an intensive diabetes management plan, it’s important to set realistic goals that are achievable and sustainable.
 Start by focusing on small changes that you can incorporate into your daily routine, such as adding a short walk after dinner or tracking your carbohydrate intake at meals.

-See also Diabetes Medical Management Plan
+See also Diabetes Management In The Hospital

 Stay Consistent